Spence-Kummer's trilogarithm functional equation and its underlying geometry: Notation

-Next, it is known that the topological fundamental group of $M_{0,5}(\bC)$ is the Teichmüller modular group (mapping class group) of the Riemann sphere with five marked points (cf. \cite[\S 3.1]{N94}).
-This group coincides with the quotient group of the pure braid group $P_4$ by its center $\left\langle \omega_4 \right\rangle$ and has the following presentation (cf. \cite{Lee10}):
+Next, the topological fundamental group of $M_{0,5}^\an$ is the Teichm\"{u}ller modular group (mapping class group) of the Riemann sphere with five marked points (cf. \cite[\S 3.1]{N94}).
+This group coincides with the quotient group of the pure braid group $P_4$ by its center $\left\langle \omega_4 \right\rangle$ and has the following description (cf. \cite{Lee10}):

-where $\omega_4:=A_{12}A_{13}A_{14}A_{23}A_{24}A_{34}$ and the relations $(R1) \sim (R5)$ are as follows:
+where $\omega_4:=A_{12}A_{13}A_{14}A_{23}A_{24}A_{34}$ and the relations $(R1) \sim (R6)$ are as follows:

 In the present paper, we define homotopy classes